chrishuber/bay-area-wild-mushrooms/README.md

 ### <span style="color:#AAA">Methods and Models</span>
 <div style="margin-left: 30px; margin-right: 30px;">
-<p>I am using MySQL as a database backend and Python/Pandas as the main technologies to analyze and deliver my findings.
-For visualizations, I am using Matplotlib, Seaborn, and Tableau.</p>
+<p>I used MySQL as a database backend and Python/Pandas as the main technologies to analyze and deliver my findings.
+For visualizations, I used Matplotlib and Seaborn for charting and Tableau and MPLLeaflet for mapping.</p>

-<p>Sourcing the data was tricky: the records I was able to find were often partial and the data subject to user error.
-However, the source is reputable, curated, and well-known one among mycologists and as such I was be able to detect improperly formatted or submitted data with some thorough EDA.</p>

-<p>I used Selenium to create an automation script which simulated clicks on the NOAA (National Ocanic and Atmospheric) website in order to scrape weather data for a number of different weather stations.
-This also required subsequent EDA to account for missing values.</p>
+<p>I used <a href="https://www.seleniumhq.org">Selenium</a> to create an automation script which simulated clicks on the NOAA (National Ocanic and Atmospheric) website in order to scrape weather data for a number of different weather stations.
+This required subsequent EDA to account for missing values.</p>

 <p align="center">
 	<img src="./images/bay_area_weather.png">
 </p>
 <p>
-<i><a href="https://public.tableau.com/profile/chris.huber#!/vizhome/BayAreaEdibleMushrooms/WeatherConditionsByCluster?publish=yes" target="_blank">interactive version</a></i>
+<i><a href="https://public.tableau.com/profile/chris.huber#!/vizhome/BayAreaWeatherByMonth/WeatherByMonthByStation?publish=yes" target="_blank">interactive version</a></i>
 </p>

 <p>I used the KMeans unsupervised classification algorithm to cluster data which while proving ineffective for classification was useful in assigning weather values.
 This was significant due to the microclimates that exist in the Bay Area creating conditions where temperature and precipitation can vary greatly over short distances, from San Francisco to Berkeley for example.